0xEDU/camagru/README.md

 - Password reinitialization
 - Change username (everywhere in db)
 - Change email (also everywhere, but it's used less often)
+- Improve backend validation by adding regex checking to each and every input

 - Add breakpoints to the UI to make it mobile friendly